 Raffaele Picca demo figure from a class at AdeptiCon 2017.
 My pictures are even more terrible than the usual convention class pictures and don’t do his work justice.

 The other painter I took a class with at AdeptiCon used a similar approach in terms of working out the big picture of light direction and shadow/highlight placement before refining and working on details, but Raffaele Picca used different techniques to get there.
-Sergio Calvo Rubio does all of the early and mid sketching and refinement with a standard brush.
+Sergio Calvo Rubio does all of the early and mid stages of sketching and refinement with a standard brush.
 He uses an airbrush only in the final stages of painting to smooth blending transitions and unify his lights and shadows.
 Raffaele used an airbrush to lay in the broad sketch of the lighting and highlights and shadows, and then refined and added detail with a brush.
-Sketching is an approach to how to add colour and contrast to the figure.
-There isn’t just one technique you can use to explore doing that.
+Sketching is an approach used to add the overall choices of colour and contrast to the figure.
+There isn’t just one paint application technique you can use to explore doing that.

 Taking these classes did not transform my painting overnight.
 I didn’t fly home full of enthusiasm to start slapping paint on minis in whole new ways.
 These painters did expose me to new ideas, but they were planted as tiny seeds.
 I had to nurture them, and then once they sprouted a little, take some time to observe them to figure out how to get the most out of them with the way I paint.

 This was a not particularly noteworthy beginning to understanding more of these different approaches to painting.
 But the fact that I initially had trouble understanding the concepts did not mean I was doomed to never grasp them or to never succeed in applying them.
 Learning to do something almost always involves as much failure and frustration as success and understanding!
 I wrote an article about another attempt to practice some of these painting principles.